54th NCGA Public Links Championship | Poppy Hills GC | July 22-23, 2019

-The NCGA Public Links Championship began in 1966 at Spyglass Hill and is the premier event for the public-course player.
-The 36-hole stroke-play tournament originally was played at Spyglass Hill every year, with the exception of 1992, 1996 and 1997.
+The NCGA Public Links Championship began in 1966, and is the premier event for public-course players.

 Ryan King holds the scoring record set in 1999 of six-under-par 138.
 Only three players have managed back-to-back victories, Mike Powers in 1972 and 1973, Mitch Thomas in 1978 and 1979, and Scott Hardy in 2010 and 2011.
 Four-time NCGA Player of the Year Casey Boyns still reigns with the most NCGA Public Links wins, having claimed the trophy four times.

-Format: 18 holes qualifying.
-32 players, including exempts, will will advance to the championship proper.
-The Championship proper will be 36 holes of stroke play (18 holes per day).
+FORMAT: 18 holes qualifying.
+32 players, including exempts, will will advance to the Championship, which will be 36 holes of stroke play (18 holes per day).
 Non-exempt players will be required to go to sectional qualifying.